2021-2022 Pledge Projects

 Law students may also participate in another major project of the Lawyers Committee: the Hate Crimes Education Task Force.
 This task force educates students about Colorado’s Hate/Bias Crimes (“Hate Crime”) Statute, using a fictional trial where the audience plays the role of the jury and volunteers serve as judge and attorneys (come practice your voir dire and closing argument skills).

-The Governors’ Climate & Forests Task Force – Professor William Boyd and Research Associate Amelia Peterson
+The Governors’ Climate & Forests Task Force led by William Boyd and Research Associate Amelia Peterson

 The GCF is an alliance of 29 states and provinces from Brazil, Indonesia, Ivory Coast, Mexico, Nigeria, Peru, Spain and the United States working together to build robust low carbon economies, improve forest governance and enhance the livelihood of forest-dependent communities.
 Colorado Law has served as the GCF’s Secretariat and research base since its inception in 2009.
 All law students are invited to assist the GCF with a variety of projects, including the GCF Support Network (an online platform for identifying sources of local and regional support and facilitating effective and timely collaboration and problem-solving between GCF members and network partners), the GCF Knowledge Database (which tracks efforts to reduced emissions from deforestation and forest degradation (REDD+) and other low carbon development policies), the GCF Training Program (which includes legal and institutional capacity-building workshops), and related research efforts (sustainable supply chains, indigenous rights and resources, current events in the climate change world, for example the upcoming COP in Paris).
 Students are expected to commit 30 hours (minimum) over course of the semester.

-Record and Arrest Sealing with Colorado Criminal Defense Bar – Professor Ann England and Professor Anna Adler
+Record and Arrest Sealing with Colorado Criminal Defense Bar led by Ann England and Anna Adler